wp-plugins/bepro-listings/readme.txt

 Responsive Ajax Directories (Real Estate, Classifieds, Business, etc) with (google maps, front end upload, search / filter, & more)

-BePro Listings is the most advanced Direcotory and front end upload plugin available.
-Its dynamic architechture and configuration options facilitates unique and feature filled solutions.
-This allows BePro Listings to transform into any type of directory.
-In fact, you can run multiple directories simultaneously.

-The base free plugin is filled with features used in most directory, classifieds and portfolio websites.
-Our addons facilitate tons of added features that are only applicable to a subset of users e.g. Real Estate agents, Car Dealers, etc. With this level of control, there is no limit to the type of listings website you can create.

 == Description ==
 This plugin helps you to build directory websites.
 With its modular architechture, you decide how users search, filter and view information.
 Use base features like **google maps**, categories, ajax search / filter and **front end submission**.
 Our **unmatched** template architechture facilitates solutions for, Real Estate, Business, Portfolio, Classifieds and other niche information